sjjsy/neronet/README.md

 - [sprint](https://github.com/smarisa/neronet/tree/sprint) -- the work
   in progress of the currently ongoing increment (sprint).

-Since we have only just started sprint 1 we have no product code ready in the `stable` branch.
-The `sprint` branch is under active development and will be merged to `stable` once the sprint increment is done.
+The `sprint` branch is under active development and will be merged to `stable` once the current sprint increment is done.

 ## General information